AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

 ## ItemsControl

 In WPF, `ItemsControl` and derived classes such as `ListBox` have two separate items properties: `Items` and `ItemsSource`.
-Perspex however just has a single
+Avalonia however just has a single
 one: `Items`.

 ## Tunnelling Events

-Perspex has tunnelling events (unlike UWP!) but they're not exposed via separate `Preview` CLR event handlers.
+Avalonia has tunnelling events (unlike UWP!) but they're not exposed via separate `Preview` CLR event handlers.
 To subscribe to a tunnelling event you must call `AddHandler` with `RoutingStrategies.Tunnel`: